Enriquillo

-Enrique (1498–1535), best known as Enriquillo, was a Taíno cacique who rebelled against the Spaniards between 1519 and 1533.
+Enrique (1498–1535), best known as Enriquillo, was a Taíno cacique who rebelled against Spanish colonists between 1519 and 1533.
 Enriquillo's rebellion is the best known rebellion of the early Caribbean period.
 He was born on the shores of Lake Jaragua (today Lake Enriquillo) and was part of the royal family of Jaragua.
 Enriquillo's aunt Anacaona was Queen of Jaragua, and his father Magiocatex was the crown prince.
-He is considered a hero in the modern day Dominican Republic for his resistance in favor of the indigenous peoples.
+He is considered a hero in the modern day Dominican Republic for his resistance in favor of the Indigenous peoples.
 Dominican friar Bartolomé de las Casas, who documented and rallied against Spanish abuse of the native peoples, wrote sympathetically of Enriquillo.

 Early life

 Enriquillo was born on the shores of Lake Jaragua (currently Lake Enriquillo in Dominican Republic), around 1500.
 He was a part of the Taíno people, who had an advanced government, cultural traditions, and agricultural practices.

 Good relations between Christopher Columbus and the indigenous Taíno of the large island Columbus called Hispaniola did not last more than a few days.
 The Taínos were forced into terrible conditions as laborers in gold mining operations, badly housed in the mountains, poorly fed, extremely overworked, and forced to live in close quarters with the Spaniards.
 Additionally, due to taking men away from the villages, the cycle of food production was disrupted, causing widespread malnutrition.
 This malnutrition further aided the Taínos' vulnerability to deadly new types of diseases introduced by the foreigners.
 After Columbus tortured and killed many in his quest for gold, he turned to slavery and sugar cane plantations as a way to profit from his voyages.

 Enriquillo's father, his aunt Anacaona, and eighty other regional chieftains were killed by Nicolás de Ovando while attending supposed "peace talks" with the Spanish in Jaragua.
 During the talks, Spanish soldiers ambushed the chieftains, also known as caciques, set the meeting house on fire, and then proceeded to kill anyone who fled the flames (causing his father's death).
 Enriquillo, an orphan, was later raised in a Santo Domingo monastery and given the name of "Enrico".
 One of his mentors was Bartolomé de las Casas.
 De las Casas was a Spanish Roman Catholic Priest focused on the rights of Native Americans.
 Enriquillo owned a steed and could read and write Castilian.
 He was aware of his privileges or rights as a subject of the colony and was still recognized as a chief or nitaíno by the other indigenous people.
 For this reason, he served as a foreman for the encomendero.

 Enriquillo also had a wife, called Mencía, later with the noble title Doña due to Enriquillo's high standing and relations with the Spaniards.
 She was raped by a Spaniard named Valenzuela.
 When Enriquillo tried to take the issue to the Spanish courts, nothing could be done, since it was Doña Mencia's word against the Spaniard's word.
 This, according to some writers, was the tipping point for Enriquillo which led to his revolt in the Bahoruco mountains.